needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 }
 ```

-And then we want to sample our input that we will send over the wire.
-So let's create a System for that to.
+To sample the input, send it over the wire.
+To do this, create a System for it as follows:

 ```c#
 [UpdateInGroup(typeof(ClientSimulationSystemGroup))]